fgpv-vpgf/fgpv-vpgf/docs/developer/panels.md

 ### Open

-If we do nothing else and run `myPanel.open()` you'll be greeted to a **dialog** panel.
+If we do nothing else and run `myPanel.open()` you'll be greeted with a very unstyled panel.

-### Persistent
+### Placing the panel

-The reason our panel is a dialog panel is because we didn't define a position for it.
-Since RAMP doesn't know where we'd like our panel to appear, or how wide/tall it should be, it opens it as a standard sized **dialog** panel.
+We need to set a position and size for our panel using CSS.
+We recommend using a stylesheet for this (a `.css` file) but if that is not possible then what we do in this demo will work.

 Let's set a position for our panel then proceed to open it: